Free shipping in the U.S. on orders over $49 with Amazon

 The particle size of this chaga is similar to ground coffee and is larger than fine powder and is not for ingesting raw.
 This must also be steeped with very hot water as one would with tea.
 Our ground chaga may also contain white flecks of nutritious birch bark.

-Maine Chaga Extract (liquid) and Maine Chaga with birch bark extract (liquid):
+Maine Chaga Extract (liquid) & Maine Chaga and Birch Bark Extract (liquid):

 Our Maine Chaga Extract has undergone a double extraction with hot water and grain alcohol through a long process.
 In this method all of the water-soluble AND non-water soluble components have been released.
 The grain alcohol also acts as a natural preservative.
 When chaga is cultivated or grown in a greenhouse the important black crust is absent.
 For the "whole food", chaga mushroom needs t0 feed directly on the live birch tree in the forest.
 Chaga extract liquid may be ingested directly or added to any food or drink.
 Many people use this liquid extract along with any of the chaga teas.